 1) The resin that you use needs to weight between 6.2 and 6.8 oz. per cup.
 So, as you know, a cup holds 8 oz. of water.
 The weight of the resin in that measuring cup needs to weigh less than water, but not below 6.2 oz once the measuring cup is full.
 Why?
 Well, when you go to fill your bag with a lighter resin, persay 5 oz. per cup, you bag will need more resin and in turn it will be TOO PLUMP.
 If you use too heavy of a resin then your bag will be too thin and droopy (though I know a few players that like really thin bags, in this case a heavier resin is ok).
 Most sellers of resin will tell you that the resin they have weights x amount of ounces per cup.
 Just do the math, if they haven't already, and make sure it is between 6.2 and 6.8 oz. per cup (BE SURE TO TARE THE CUP SO AS NOT TO INCLUDE ITS WEIGHT), with 6.5 oz. per cup being PERFECT. -------------- 0.7 ounces or so will be made up by the material, so 2 1/3 to 2 1/2 cups of resin + the material will put you in that 15 to 16 ounce range.
 As long as the bags is between 14 and 16 ounces when sewn you are within specification.
 NOTE: Don't buy sharp edge or cylindrical resin.
 It will make your bag feel crunchy, which sucks.
 You want to try for rounded edge resin for a nice feeling bag.

-Here are a few vendor links (click on blue links below) that sell within this recommended weight range:
+Here is a vendor's links (click on blue link below) that sell within this recommended weight range:

-(D) I am happy to report that my friend Zac has created a new product for all-weather cornhole bags called SynCorn.
+(A) ADMIN PREFERRED ..........
+A new product for all-weather cornhole bags called SynCorn has been created.
 SynCorn™ is the ultimate synthetic cornhole bag fill.
 Cornhole bags filled with SynCorn™ can achieve proper weight (6.5 oz. per cup), feel and thickness within regulation guidelines.
 The manufacturing process provides a consistent and ideal size to weight ratio similar to corn.
 NO MIXING REQUIRED!.
 Buy it RIGHT HERE.

 Tip: If the link doesn't open, then hold the control button down on your keyboard when you click the link.